Thank you all for the generous support in the completion of these projects!

 Center Harbor, NH

 The Lakes Region Conservation Trust is proud to announce the expansion of its Fogg Hill Conservation Area in West Center Harbor.
-The permanent conservation of an abutting 43-acre parcel on Piper Hill Rd. brings the total acreage of the conservation area to 235.
-The newly acquired parcel encompasses valuable habitat and 1,250 feet of shoreline on Bear Pond and will allow LRCT to create a trailhead parking area to provide access to all of the trails at the Fogg Hill Conservation Area to be completed by the fall of 2016.
+The acquisition and permanent conservation of an abutting 43-acre parcel on Piper Hill Rd. in January 2016 brings the total acreage of the conservation area to 235.
+The newly acquired parcel encompasses valuable habitat and 1,250 feet of shoreline on Bear Pond and allows LRCT to create a trailhead parking area to provide access to all of the trails at the Fogg Hill Conservation Area.

 The Fogg Hill Conservation Area forms a significant part of a 900+ acre unfragmented woodland and wetland habitat in the Waukewan and Winona Watershed that is the largest roadless area in Center Harbor.
 This area is important for wildlife as well as a number of species of rare and threatened plants, and it’s also critical to the quality of surface and ground waters in the Watershed.
 Expanding the conserved acreage in this area is essential to maintaining this important habitat, preserving the water quality of these beautiful lakes for recreation and drinking water supplies and protecting the underlying aquifer also used for drinking water.
 In addition, these conserved lands will provide wonderful recreational and educational opportunities for both residents of and visitors to the area.